hashicorp/terraform-provider-kubernetes/website/docs/r/horizontal_pod_autoscaler.html.markdown

 * `scale_target_ref` - (Required) Reference to scaled resource. e.g. Replication Controller
 * `target_cpu_utilization_percentage` - (Optional) Target average CPU utilization (represented as a percentage of requested CPU) over all the pods.
 If not specified the default autoscaling policy will be used.
 * `metric` - (Optional) A metric on which to scale.
+* `behavior` - (Optional) Behavior configures the scaling behavior of the target in both Up and Down directions (scale_up and scale_down fields respectively)

 ### `metric`